The Electoral College Explained

 By Staff

 Oct.
-28, 2024: With the Presidential Election underway with early voting, we thought it might be helpful to provide an overview of the Electoral College.
+30, 2024: With early voting underway in the Presidential Election, we thought it might be helpful to provide an overview of the Electoral College.

 There are a total of 538 electors in the Electoral College.
-Each state gets an elector for each representative they have in Congress.
+Each state gets an elector for each representative it has in Congress.
 California has the most electoral votes (54).
 Texas has the second most votes (40), then Florida (30), and then New York (28).
 Pennsylvania and Illinois each has 19, Ohio has 17, and Georgia and North Carolina each has 16.

 Here is a map of the Electoral College.